cohesity/cohesity-vcd-extension/README.md

 **Software Required:**

 * vCloud Director: 9.5 or later
-* Cohesity Data Platform: 6.2 or later
+* Cohesity Data Platform: 6.3 or later
 * Web browsers: Google Chrome, Firefox, Safari
-* Python 2.7 or higher (to deploy plugin)
+* Python 3 or higher (to deploy plugin)
-   * Python modules: requests, configparser
+   * Python modules required: requests, configparser
 * Cohesity cluster should be accessible through port 443
 * Signed Certificate should be installed on the Cohesity Cluster